SE&CR and LC&DR

 No. 1955 - Restaurant Unclassified 'Diana'

 The underframe for this carriage was built at Ashford in 1959, then taken by rail to the large railway works at Swindon for the body to be fitted.
 It had a relatively short life working on the East Coast main line before being purchased by the K&ESR in 1979.
-The vehicle was fully refurbished and entered service in 1981, the year of the Royal Wedding and carried HM the Queen Mother during her visit to the railway in 1982.
-Diana operated as part of the Wealden Pullman set for over 40 years, during which time over 750,000 meals were prepared and served from her large (by railway standards!) kitchen.
-With the completion of restoration of sister carriage 1987 (see below), 'Diana' is now included in many of our daytime service trains between Tenterden & Bodiam
+The vehicle was fully refurbished and entered service on the Wealden Pullman in 1981, the year of the Royal Wedding, and carried HM the Queen Mother during her visit to the railway in 1982.
+'Diana' operated as part of the Wealden Pullman set for over 40 years, during which time over 750,000 meals were prepared and served from her large (by railway standards!) kitchen.
+With the completion of restoration of sister carriage 1987 (see below), 'Diana' was given a comprehensive overhaul for inclusion in many of our daytime service trains between Tenterden & Bodiam.

 No. 9269 - Brake Second Open